-Following the results of the recent Unified Alternative Approval Process (AAP), the Comox Valley Regional District (CVRD) Board has decided not to further pursue establishing a rural roadside garbage and recycling collection service at this time.
+Following the results of the 2021 Unified Alternative Approval Process (AAP), the Comox Valley Regional District (CVRD) Board decided not to further pursue establishing a rural roadside garbage and recycling collection service.

 Click here to view these results.

 In December 2021, staff brought forth a report to the Electoral Areas Service Committee (EASC) that detailed multiple potential options related to waste collection and the improvement of recycling and diversion opportunities in rural areas of the Comox Valley.

 After careful consideration, the Electoral Area Directors will look to the Comox Strathcona Waste Management (CSWM) service to review rural waste management opportunities as part of their planned Solid Waste Management Plan (SWMP) renewal.
 This process will involve extensive input from residents which will be key to determining a path forward that the community can support.

 Rural Waste and Recycling Options - Report

 A review of rural diversion and waste collection opportunities will be conducted as part of the SWMP renewal.
 The SWMP outlines the priorities, targets and initiatives that will be undertaken by the CSWM service in support of waste diversion and their other plan goals and targets.

 This SWMP renewal process will involve extensive community consultation which is planned for 2022/2023.
 As a result, CSWM Directors will be empowered to make informed decisions in order to support waste diversion in rural areas.
 This may or may not result in a call for some form of roadside collection service, or may result in other initiatives and ideas being brought forward by the community and the plan review process.
 The robust and comprehensive conversations and public consultation will ensure all views are considered as part of the plan review.